M-HT/SR/games/X-Com - Ufo Defense/release/linux/readme-Linux.txt

 Libraries
 ---------

-The game (SDL2 version) requires following 32-bit libraries: SDL2, SDL2_mixer
+The game requires following 32-bit libraries: SDL2, SDL2_mixer
 On debian based distributions these libraries are in following packages: libsdl2-2.0-0:i386 libsdl2-mixer-2.0-0:i386

-The game (SDL1 version) requires following 32-bit libraries: SDL, SDL_mixer, OpenGL On debian based distributions these libraries are in following packages: libsdl1.2debian:i386 libsdl-mixer1.2:i386 libgl1:i386

 Some midi plugins may require additional libraries.